Shari's Cafe & Pies

 Shari's Cafe & Pies, originally known as Shari's Restaurants, is a chain of family dining restaurants in the western United States.
 Known for their house-made pies, Shari's also offers a full breakfast, lunch, and dinner menu.
 Shari's is known for their familiar hexagonal building design.
-At its largest extent, Shari's had 96 locations across five western states plus Nebraska.
-As of November 2025, Shari's has eleven locations: three in California, three in Idaho, and five in Washington, with corporate headquarters in Oregon.
+As of August 2026, Shari's has 8 locations: 2 in California, 2 in Idaho, and 4 in Washington.
+In 1999, Shari's had 96 locations across five western states plus Nebraska.